PAC-Bayesian Treatment Allocation Under Budget Constraints: Introduction

 Utilizing a PAC-Bayesian framework, under reasonable conditions we show that for a set of $u$ values, in large samples, with high probability we obtain increasingly accurate estimates of the target population costs associated with corresponding stochastic treatment rules.
-We can use these estimates to select $u$ or, alternatively, $u$ can be chosen via cross validation.
+We can use these estimates to select $u$ or, alternatively, $u$ can be chosen via cross-validation.
 At the same time, with $u$ chosen in either manner, with high probability the resulting rule achieves a welfare regret comparable to that of the best models in the model family that have a similar target population cost.
 Starting from a set of budget penalty parameters, the policy maker can trace out good estimates of the feasible target population budgets, select the parameter associated with one of these estimates, and obtain a treatment rule with desirable regret properties.
 Regarding the non-stochastic, model aggregation treatment rules, we show that they inherit desirable properties from the stochastic rules.
 We also consider the setting where $u$ is chosen to meet a predetermined target population budget level.
 The procedure in this case is still reasonably motivated, as the rule minimizes an upper bound on the target population regret among rules that satisfy an empirical budget constraint.
 However, the generalization bounds for the target population cost and the oracle-type inequalities in this case become more complex to interpret.

 The remainder of the paper is organized as follows.
 Section \ref{sec: literature review} discusses related literature and papers with alternative budget constrained treatment estimators.
 Section \ref{sec: Setup} details the statistical setting, treatment model formulation, and initial properties useful for later results.
 Section \ref{sec: PAC Analysis} provides theoretical motivation for the proposed treatment rules, utilizing the PAC-Bayesian analysis framework to examine (frequentist) properties of the proposed rules.
 Section \ref{sec: Simulation and Implementation} conducts a simulation experiment and discusses implementation and estimation.
-Section \ref{sec: Conclusion} concludes.
+Lastly, Section \ref{Sec: Empirical Illustration Gibbs} conducts a short empirical illustration utilizing data from the Job Training Partnership Act Study and Section \ref{sec: Conclusion} concludes.